Cox-Automotive/alks-cli/README.md

 ## Configuring

-ALKS requires some basic environment information to get started just run the configuration command and you'll be prompted for the necessary configuration settings.
+The ALKS CLI requires some basic environment information to get started.
+Simply run the configuration command and you'll be prompted for the necessary configuration settings.

     alks developer configure